sfj330/openclaw-soul-templates/README.md

 - Keep your final `SOUL.md` concise and high-signal
 - Fork these templates into a personal or team-specific version over time

-## Why this works well as a GitHub project

-- Clear folder structure
-- A useful number of templates out of the box
-- English-ready prompt files
-- Simple installation script
-- Easy to extend with more domain-specific templates later